 Galidesivir is a broad-spectrum antiviral ("BSAV") research program and is currently being developed under contracts with the National Institute of Allergy and Infectious Diseases ("NIAID/HHS") and BARDA/HHS.
+The NIAID/HHS contract totals \$39.5 million and the BARDA/HHS contract totals \$39.1 million in available funding.
+The total amount of NIAID/HHS and BARDA/HHS funding obligated under awarded options is \$39.5 million and \$20.6 million, respectively.
 The objective of our BSAV program is to develop galidesivir as a broad-spectrum therapeutic for viruses that pose a threat to national health and security.
 The primary focus of the program is treatment of hemorrhagic fever viruses.
 NIAID/HHS funding has supported galidesivir's development as a treatment for Marburg virus and Ebola virus.
 In March 2014, galidesivir was featured in an online Nature publication depicting successful efficacy results in animal models of infection with Marburg virus and Ebola virus.
-Galidesivir completely protected cynomolgus macaques from Marburg virus infection when administered by intramuscular ("i.m.") injection 48 hours post-infection.
-Post-exposure i.m. administration of galidesivir also protected rodents against Marburg virus and Ebola virus infections.
-In addition, galidesivir was shown to be active in vitro against a broad range of other RNA viruses, including the emerging viral pathogen Middle East Respiratory Syndrome Coronavirus.
-The publication, which reported the protection of non-human primates from filovirus disease by galidesivir, describes efficacy results generated from an ongoing collaboration between scientists in the U.S. Army Medical Research Institute of Infection Diseases ("USAMRIID") and us.
-Galidesivir has been shown to be active against more than 20 RNA viruses.
+Galidesivir has been shown to be active against more than 20 RNA viruses in nine different families, including filoviruses, togaviruses, bunyaviruses, arenaviruses, paramyxoviruses, coronaviruses and flaviviruses.
 In tests conducted at USAMRIID, galidesivir protected animals against parenteral exposures to Marburg, Ebola and Rift Valley Fever viruses and from exposures to aerosolized Marburg virus, an experimental condition designed to mimic an exposure scenario that could result during a bioterrorist attack.
+In other experiments conducted at Utah State University and Harvard University, respectively, galidesivir protected animals exposed to yellow fever virus and Zika virus.